 My time in Azerbaijan has been a surprise.
 The buildings, culture, food and people have exceeded all expectations.
 However, I was not expecting to meet a 22 year social entrepreneur with bold, impactful plans!

-I had the opportunity to meet with Sara Rajabli, a 22 year old social entrepreneur in Baku, Azerbaijan.
-Her experience is incredibly impressive with achievements of starting an award winning social enterprise, speaking about social enterprises at the UN level and drafting a proposal for social entrepreneurship policy with the Azerbaijani government.
+I had the opportunity to meet Sara Rajabli, a 22 year old social entrepreneur in Baku, Azerbaijan.
+Her experience is incredibly impressive with a range of achievements.
+She started an award winning social enterprise and about social enterprises at the UN level.
+Sara also drafted a proposal for social entrepreneurship policy with the Azerbaijani government.
 Her unstoppable passionate energy made for an inspiring conversation.

 Finding the Social Challenge To Solve

 Sara studied Tourism Management at a local university in Baku.
-After some travel around Europe she decided she wanted to dedicate her life to having a positive impact and helping those in need.
+After some travel around Europe she decided to dedicate her life to helping those in need.
 This was a challenging time because her desire to create a social enterprise did not align with traditional views of business or women in Azerbaijan.
 ‘When I started I didn’t have any social entrepreneur role models from my country, let alone a female business woman.
 I started alone and was determined to show that it is possible to create a profitable business that solves social issues.’
 Sara shared.